Kelj-menc/PizzaKelj/README.md

 ## Instaling Project
-Ill write how I doing this on my system win10 64bit and Visual Studio Code - free source-code editor.
-Please contribute if you find bether simplier way to install this or any similar project in your sistem/enviroment
+Ill write how I doing this on my system - win10 64bit, and Visual Studio Code - free source-code editor.
+Please contribute if you find bether or simplier way to install/clone this or any similar project in your sistem/enviroment for development purpose.

 installation prerequisites:
 install on your sistem